By booking a PPI in your name, you enter a contract with VINZ and agree to accept the following Terms and Conditions.

 Wheels and tyres are inspected for damage.
 Tyres are checked for tread depth and abnormal wear patterns.
 Tyres are checked for compatibility and the type of spare wheel is identified and checked.

 The interior is checked for damage, wear and tear, stains and operational issues.
 Seat belts, warning lights, windows, sunroof and glazing are also checked, together with interior lighting, the vehicles tool kit and jack.

 The exterior, vehicle body and external mirrors are checked for dents, corrosion and damage.

 The underbody is inspected for signs of accident damage, corrosion and other structural damage.
 The exhaust system is checked for leaks and general condition, while the steering system is checked for correct operation.
 The engine, steering and suspension systems are checked for leaks.
 The suspension system is reviewed for damage and effective operation.

-A road-test is conducted at a maximum of 50 kilometres per hour to assess driveability under normal driving conditions.
+Provided the vehicle has a current WOF and Registration a road-test is conducted at a maximum of 50 kilometres per hour to assess driveability under normal driving conditions.